Overview and History

 You can also find cheaper properties in some parts of the Algarve.
 For example, Monchique and Alcoutim.
 You can also consider more rural areas as well.
 In Lisbon, you can consider Oeiras as a cheaper area considering the overall high prices in Lisbon.

-What Are The More Expensive Areas for The Purchase of Property?
+What Are The More Expensive Areas for The Purchase of Property in Portugal?

 In Lisbon, Avenida da Liberdade, Baixa Chiado, and Lapa are the most expensive areas.
 For cheaper ones, you may consider Benfica and Amadora.
 In Cascais and Estoril, prices are still rising, but they are not as high as Baixa Chiado, for example.

 Should I Rent or Purchase a Property in Portugal?

 It will depend on your purpose of using the property.
 However, if you buy a house and rent it in the holiday season, you can earn significant profits.
 Renting, on the other hand, provides you the freedom to explore other suitable areas to buy in the future.
 You should also consider that house prices are relatively cheaper in Portugal than in other European countries.
 Considering the increasing prices, it may be a good option to purchase earlier and enjoy your investment later when the prices increase enough to sell your property.

 Is Buying a Property in Portugal Cheap?